Origins of Martial Arts:

 An activity for everyone

 If you are looking for the perfect mind/body activity then you have found the right place.
-At Kenwayoshin Ryu Martial Arts Dojo we realize that starting a new activity can be intimidating.
+Kuro Ryuu Martial Arts we realize that starting a new activity can be intimidating.
 That is why we specialize in working with beginners as well as more advanced practitioners.
 Our instructors are qualified professionals with extensive experience with children and adults.
 Every session at our dojo is like having a personal trainer right by your side.
 Our programs are family oriented and fun for all ages.
 We teach a hybrid style of Okinawan Karate adapted to today’s lifestyles.
 Each individual sets his or her own goals and is encouraged to take the training to the level of his or her own capability and schedule.
 You will also learn valuable self defense and awareness skills that could save your life or the life of a loved one.
 Those students interested in competition can learn Karate as a sport.
 We have consistently trained students to compete successfully at all levels from local to national.

 Benefits of Studying Karate